-To complement the information provided in paragraph D.4 note that:
+To complement the information provided in paragraph D.4, please note that:

-a) Gamesa Group companies established in countries or territories considered to be tax havens according to Law 1080/1991 of 5 July 1991, are classified as operating companies and exclusively carry out ordinary business activities.
+a) SIEMENS GAMESA companies established in countries or territories considered to be tax havens according to Law 1080/1991 of 5 July 1991, are classified as operating companies and exclusively carry out ordinary business activities.

-b) GAMESA has no transactions with these companies of the Gamesa Group in countries or territories considered to be tax havens according to Decree Law 1080/1991 of 5 July, rather they affect other companies in the Group that are parent companies of the different businesses, and these transactions are:
+b) SIEMENS GAMESA has no transactions with these companies of the Siemens Gamesa Group in countries or territories considered to be tax havens according to Decree Law 1080/1991 of 5 July, rather they affect other companies in the Group that are parent companies of the different businesses, and these transactions are:

-Company name of the entity in its group Brief description of the transaction Report (thousands of euros) Gamesa Singapore Private Limited Interest on intragroup financing 167 Gamesa Cyprus Limited Interest on intragroup financing 18 Gamesa Dominicana, S.A.S.
-Interest on intragroup financing 262 Gamesa Mauritius LTD Interest on intragroup financing 19 Gamesa Cyprus Limited Intragroup sales and rendering of services 35 Gamesa Dominicana, S.A.S.
-Intragroup sales and rendering of services 104 Gamesa Mauritius LTD Intragroup sales and rendering of services 83 Gamesa Eólica S.L.
-"Branch Jamaica" Intragroup sales and rendering of services 108 Gamesa Eolica SL, Jordan Intragroup sales and rendering of services 1,254
+Company name of the entity in its group Brief description of the transaction Report (thousands of euros) Gamesa Singapore Private Limited Intercompany financing interests 156 Gamesa Cyprus Limited Intercompany financing interests (11) Gamesa Mauritius LTD Intercompany financing interests 18 Gamesa Mauritius LTD Intercompany sales and service rendering 47 Gamesa Eolica SL, Jordan Intercompany sales and service rendering 639 Gamesa Eólica S.L.
+"Branch Jamaica" Intercompany sales and service rendering 47